 Do you need to submit a project for HPD review?

 For those projects in which the state or federal agency involved has delegated compliance to its applicants, HPD requests applicants to use the Environmental Review Form (pdf) (Environmental Review Form (doc)) when submitting projects for our review.
-Please fill out the form completely and mail it, along with the required supporting materials (maps, photos, and project plans), to the address at the bottom of the form.
+Please fill out the form completely and submit it online, along with the required supporting materials (maps, photos, and project plans), using our online project submission portal.
 By completing the form to the greatest extent possible, and including the required supporting material, a prolonged review process is less likely since HPD should not need to request additional information.
-Please note, HPD is currently accepting email submittals at firstname.lastname@example.org.
+Please note, HPD no longer accepts project submittals, with the exception of archival mitigation documentation, by mail.

 Warning: Incomplete Environmental Review forms will result in project delay.
 More detail is preferable, especially with regard to photographs and scopes of work.